 MLV All-Star Commemorative Tickets Available

-Fans who attend the 2026 AdventHealth MLV All-Star Match (and even those who don't) can get a unique souvenir of the all-star volleyball match that will be broadcast nationally on CBS and Paramount+ at Noon ET on Saturday, March 28.
+Fans who attend the 2026 AdventHealth MLV All-Star Match and even those who cannot make it can purchase a unique souvenir commemorating the match, which will be broadcast nationally on CBS and Paramount+ at 9 a.m.
+PT on Saturday, March 28.

-Volleyball fans can click here to order a commemorative ticket, customized to their own (or favorite) seat number.
-Users can add the section, row and seat to have it reflect any seat available in Addition Financial Arena in Orlando.
+Volleyball fans can click here to order a commemorative ticket customized to their own or their favorite seat number.
+Users can add the section, row and seat number to replicate any seat available inside Addition Financial Arena in Orlando.

-The ticket will be printed on both sides and fans will receive a unique and distinctive design.
-The commemorative item measures 3 inches by 7 inches in size.
-Those ordering it can select the ticket alone for only $20 or add a special Lucite case for $45.
+The ticket will be printed on both sides and feature a distinctive design.
+The commemorative item measures 3 inches by 7 inches.
+Fans can order the ticket alone for $20 or add a special Lucite case for $45.

-MLV's history-making all-star match begins at will be played at the home of the Orlando Valkyries as the top starts in volleyball take the court.
-All-Star tickets are available via Ticketmaster or via links at the MLV Tickets Central page on the league website
+MLV's history-making All-Star Match will be played at the home of the Orlando Valkyries, where the league's top stars will take the court.
+All-Star tickets are available through Ticketmaster or via links on the MLV Tickets Central page on the league website.

-Fans unable to attend should be sure to tune in to the nationally-televised match on CBS and Paramount+.
-For more information on the 2026 AdventHealth MLV All-Star Game, tickets and to sign up for news and updates, visit ProVolleyball.com/all-star-2026.
+Fans unable to attend can tune in to the nationally televised match on CBS and Paramount+.
+For more information on the 2026 AdventHealth MLV All-Star Match, tickets, and to sign up for news and updates, visit ProVolleyball.com/all-star-2026.
+ABOUT MAJOR LEAGUE VOLLEYBALL Major League Volleyball, competing in its third season, is the longest-running formal professional volleyball league in the United States.
+Designed to elevate the sport through world class competition, commercial innovation, and cultural relevance, MLV brings together elite athletes, visionary leadership and global ambition.
+With alignment to USA Volleyball and a commitment to Olympic development, MLV serves as the premier pathway from professional play to the world stage.
+For more information, visit ProVolleyball.com .

 Major League Volleyball Stories from March 12, 2026